-8 alternatives the customer has to accepting your proposal
+10 things the customer might choose to do instead of accepting your proposal

 If you lose your proposal, it’s because the customer chose another alternative.
-That could be another proposal, or it could just be another alternative.
+Maybe they chose another proposal, or some other alternative.

-Winning a proposal is about being their best alternative.
+The best way to win a proposal is to prove that you are the customer's best alternative.
 And being their best alternative requires anticipating the others and positioning against each one.
 Winning a proposal is about helping the customer make a decision, not just about your proposal, but about which of the alternatives they should move forward with.

 What are their other alternatives?

 - Delay.
 If the customer is not decisive, then they may just wait.
 Take their time and think about it.
 Get advice.
+Run it up the chain of command.
 Let it be overtaken by events.
 This can be the passive form of doing nothing.
 It too benefits from motivation and direction.
+Why do they need to take this action now?
+What makes it a priority?

 - Do it on their own.
-Insource instead of outsource.
+They could choose to insource instead of outsource.
 If they prefer to insource, then a proposal to outsource is swimming against the current.
 But a proposal to support the development of their internal capabilities might been seen as a beneficial bridge.
-Unless they prefer to outsource.
+What might make them prefer to outsource?
+How do the benefits outweigh the costs?

 - Do it over.
-If they haven’t thought things through, or have written an excessively bad RFP, they have the option of just cancelling it and starting over.
+If they haven’t thought things through, or have written an excessively bad RFP, they have the option of just cancelling the procurement and starting over.
+Being the one who helps them think it through before the RFP is released is a good position to be in.
+This can prevent the customer from having to do it over.
+But if they do decide to start again, maybe you can help...

-- Go small or larger.
-Rescope the problem.
-Combine procurements.
-Or separate them.
+- Go small or make it larger.
+Sometimes the customer realizes that they should change the scope of the problem.
+Maybe they should combine procurements.
+Or separate this one into smaller ones.
 This is usually a budget issue, but sometimes it can also be a strategic issue based on economies of scale.
 If they can’t afford what you propose, maybe they can start with something smaller.
 And maybe you can offer them ways to scale it up once proven.

 - Pick something better.
 How does the customer define “better?”
 Are they ready to commit to investing for the future and focused on value instead of cost?
 Are they being strategic?
 Or do they want something in particular?
 If they choose to move forward, then they will want the best of their alternatives.
 It really helps to understand how they define “best.”
 Sometimes you can help guide the customer to what to consider and help them understand why your alternative is the best.
 This is the core of offering design and proposal presentation.